PBIQueryous/DAX/DaxChallenge/MassiveCalcColumn.md

 This code is a real-world example of a calculated column which draws on several tables, using RELATED, RELATEDTABLE, 1-N and N-1 relationships
 I translated it from a previous SQL Query - it's huge, the challenge is... can this be optimised?

+I am hoping it highlights the power of DAX calculated columns - I would love to be able to do this in PowerQuery, but due to the complexity of tables and relationships, it would be massively expensive and likely super inefficient!
+Thoughts and comments welcome :)

 ```js
 Provision Types =
 /* Calculated Column: SWITCH statements to categorise Provision Types based on LARS files - LARS Delivery; LARS Category Ref (Legal Entitlement) and Basic Skills Type (Annual Value).
 This is a translation of a SQL query.
 There order of the arguments should not impact the result.
 Each argument is mutually exclusive */